-- Avoid lying for prolonged positions on the couch or floor, which are not surfaces designed to support the weight of a lying body.
+- Avoid lying for prolonged positions on the couch or floor, which are not surfaces designed to support the weight of a lying Healthy Body.

 Use a pillow to support your neck whether lying on your back or side and ensure it is not placed too low such that it tucks under your shoulders.
 Find a pillow that works for you; your neck should remain in a neutral or slightly forward-tilted position when on the pillow.
 The pillow should conform to the curvature of your neck in order to support it so a stiff pillow or one that cannot fill in the space of your neck curve is not recommended.
 Whether laying on your back or side pull the pillow in until you can feel it abut against your neck.

 - When lying on your side, place a pillow (or two) between your legs.
 Make sure the support of the pillow extends from your inner thigh right down to your ankles and that the pillow is wide enough to fill in the natural space between your legs, which would be there if you were standing.
 Placing pillows between your legs helps to keep the spine in a more neutral position and also decreases the pressure you feel in your hips in this position.